 If you have the idea of I want to live in an ashram, you should first of all get some informations about what is an ashram and what you can expect there.
 What are the requirements to live in an ahram?
 What is important to know in the apron before visiting an ashram?
 Here are some informations that should make the decision easier.

-Important notice: Kindly acknowledge that our jahnavi Kunja Ashram in mayapur is not able to receive any guest for free of cost.
+Important notice: Kindly acknowledge that our jahnavi Kunja Ashram in Mayapur is not able to receive any guest for free of cost.
 We are hard working people and we are not running any business.
-We maintain our ashram form generous contributions of our visitors.
+We maintain our ashram from generous contributions of our visitors.

 If you are considering to live in our ashram in West Bengal, you might like our article on Mayapur: Stay in Mayapur

 An ashram is a monastery-like meditation center, a spiritual hermitage.
 It is a place where people live together to share a contemplative life of meditation and dedication to a higher, spiritual aim.
 An ashram is under the guidance of a spiritual master or teacher of a certain spiriual direction.

 The meaning of ashram is originated from Sanskrit.
 The word ashram comes from the Sanskrit root srama and means „to toil“.
 Asram in English means „not to toil“.
 Thus in an ashram no one has to slave away or struggle hard like in the material world for earning money.